An Afternoon at Sachsenhausen

 The role of the artist as a disrupter, provocateur and one who names what others fear to articulate is embodied very well in the historical figure of Elsa von Freytag Loringhoven, one of the founders of the Dada movement.
 ‘The Baroness,’ as she was known, was a counter-culture German woman.
 Her life and work is very important to my own artistic practice which concerns art as premonition and the craft of divination.
 It is those concepts that the Baroness fully embodied.

-In retrospect, I see Rasha and Michael as engaging in similar provocations as the early Dadaists, who unconcerned with social norms and propriety – were willing to challenge the establishment.
-Often using their own bodies as the instruments of disruption.
-While in Berlin last summer my experiences in so-called leftist spaces underscored the need for an urgent intervention in German society.
+In retrospect, I see Rasha and Michael as engaging in similar provocations as the early Dadaists, who, unconcerned with social norms and propriety, were willing to challenge the establishment – often with their very bodies as instruments of disruption.

 The gaslighting and machinations of the pro-Israel “anti-Deutsch” weirdos, as well as the arrogant and delusional attitudes of German mainstream liberals, left me feeling like I was in the Twilight Zone.
 Most grotesque of all is how the German mainstream claims to “protect Jewish life” via their demented staatsraison.
 Meanwhile ignoring and denying the diversity of thought and opinion that exists within the Jewish community.
 One worthwhile intervention involves unearthing hidden perspectives from history that are relevant to the current situation with the Palestinians.
 Like these diary quotes from German Jewish scholar and Holocaust survivor Victor Klemperer: